 As breast cancer is so common, it is not unusual to have a relative who has been affected.
 However, only a small number of cancers are thought to be due to inherited risk - less than 1 in 10 cancers are related to breast cancer genes.
 The change of cancer genes being present depends on the number and closeness of affected relatives - as well as their age at diagnosis.
 Advanced computer programmes are available which can estimate the risk of carrying one of these genes.

 Your consultant will contact you by letter soon after your consultation with your results.
 If an abnormality is detected, you may need to undergo further investigations.
 These could include further mammographic views, an ultrasound examination of the breasts and a tissue biopsy - all of which are available at Spire Norwich Hospital.
 All mammograms will be reported by specialist Consultant Breast Radiologists who also work in the NHS Breast Screening Programme.

-The private breast screening service is open to all, please contact our private patient advisors on 01603 255614 or complete our enquiry form at the top of this page for further information.
+The private breast screening service is open to all.
+Please contact our private patient advisors on 01603 255614 ormake an enquiry